Dutch Budget Day: extra transitional rules for FGR proposed

 Because practical issues persisted with the 2025 FGR definition, the Dutch Ministry of Finance is reconsidering the FGR definition.

-The Dutch Ministry of Finance is exploring further refinements to the FGR definition, with the earliest possible entry into force on 1 January 2027, and anticipates that fewer entities would fall within the non-transparent FGR category under any revised definition.
+The Dutch Ministry of Finance is exploring further refinements to the FGR definition, with the earliest possible entry into force on 1 January 2027, and anticipates that fewer entities would fall within the tax-opaque FGR category under any revised definition.
 To bridge the interim period, the new transitional regime is intended to run until 1 January 2027, or 1 January 2028, depending on when the new definition takes effect.

 What to do now (at a glance)

-• Monitor the Dutch government’s work towards the new FGR definition is introduced as of 2027 or 2028.
+- Monitor the Dutch government’s work towards the new FGR definition is introduced as of 2027 or 2028.

 We are in close contact with the Dutch tax authorities to discuss detailed aspects of the transitional rules.
 We are happy to assist on these action points, especially analysing whether these additional transitional rules can be applied in your structure and assist on the implementation.